aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 }
 ```

-The SDK MUST return `PENDING` status when one or more operations are waiting for external completion:
+The SDK MAY return `PENDING` status when one or more operations are waiting for external completion:

 - A `STEP` operation in `PENDING` status
 - A `WAIT` operation in `STARTED` status
 - A `CALLBACK` operation in `STARTED` status
 - A `CHAINED_INVOKE` operation in `STARTED` status

+The SDK is not required to return `PENDING` immediately when these conditions are true—it may continue running other work (e.g., if a long-running STEP is in progress concurrently).

 The SDK MUST NOT return `PENDING` when no operations are pending, as this results in execution failure.